phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 identification of the device with an appropriate protocol type, for example: `phfs usb0 1.0 phoenixd`.

 PHFS supports up to 32 file aliases (`SIZE_PHFS_ALIASES`).
+It supports up to 8 registered device handlers (`SIZE_PHFS_HANDLERS`).
+Device aliases are stored in an 8-byte field, and file aliases are stored in a 34-byte field.

 ## RISC-V SBI